United Nations High Commissioner for Refugees (UNHCR)

 Name Sector Country

-Agriculture, Food and Rural Development, Capacity Building, Child Development, Climate Change, Commerce, Counter-Terrorism & Prevention of Violent Extremism, Development Cooperation, Disaster Risk Reduction, Education, Financial Services, Gender Equality and Empowerment of Women, Health, Humanitarian Emergencies, Industrial Development, Infrastructure, Intellectual Property and Patent, Labour, Peace and Development, Population, Private Sector Development, Renewable Energy, Reproductive Health, Research, Science, Technology & Innovation, Sustainability and Environment, Sustainable Tourism, Heritage Protection, Trade, Transport and Aviation Kenya View Details
+Agriculture, Food and Rural Development, Capacity Building, Development Cooperation, Education, Gender Equality and Empowerment of Women, Humanitarian Emergencies, Peace and Development, Sustainability and Environment, Volunteerism, Youth Nigeria View Details